Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Framework

 \subsection{Projector Architecture}

 We train lightweight projectors using contrastive loss between adapted image and text embeddings while keeping the unimodal encoders frozen.
 Figure \ref{fig:proj_arc} shows our projector architecture/configuration.
 We use a lightweight Token Projector \cite{Mukhoti_2023_CVPR} with linear and non-linear branches in a residual configuration for both local tokens and the CLS token of each encoder.
-The projector’s weights are shared for local tokens and separate for the CLS token.
+The projector’s weights are shared for local tokens and separate for the CLS token to enable adaptation of both spatial and global information of the vision encoder while limiting the parameter count.
 Adapted local tokens are averaged and added to the adapted CLS token to form a global embedding, capturing both global and local encoder information.

-For sentence-transformer architectures, Token Projectors are applied to the tokens, followed by a 2-layer MLP as a global Text Projector, as the text embeddings need further adaptation to become more aligned with the vision embeddings.
+For text encoders, Token Projectors are applied to the tokens, followed by a 2-layer MLP as a global Text Projector, as the text embeddings need further adaptation to become more aligned with the vision embeddings.
 All projector choices are thoroughly ablated in Section \ref{sec:projector_ablation}.
-Training information and hyperparameters are detailed in \ref{sec:projector_training}.
+Training information and hyperparameters are detailed in\ref{sec:projector_training}.